Spring 2026 classes offered in English as of Sunday, 11/30/2025 at 07:00 AM

 ENGL 342 Approaches to Shakespeare21173Special Topic Description: This class will explore current approaches to teaching, performing, and adapting Shakespeare as well as scholarly work on Shakespeare and colonialism; race and religion; and early modern trans-studies.

-ENGL 465B Multicultural Issues in Lit23512Special Topic Description: Poetry, memoir and fiction by first- and second-generation migrants, refugees, exiles, captives, and others who leave home, by choice or by force.
+ENGL 465B Lit of Migration& Displacement23512Special Topic Description: Poetry, memoir and fiction by first- and second-generation migrants, refugees, exiles, captives, and others who leave home, by choice or by force.
 Consider borders, boarding schools, removal, incarceration, middle passage.
+This class is cross-listed with ES 465B and WS 465B.

-ENGL 536 Problems in Form, Genre, Media23667Special Topic Description: The life and work of Afro-futurist Octavia Butler alongside contemporary texts inspired by her oeuvre from visual art to scholarship on environmental justice and adrienne maree brown¿s emergent strategy.
+ENGL 536 #becauseofoctavia23667Special Topic Description: The life and work of Afro-futurist Octavia Butler alongside contemporary texts inspired by her oeuvre from visual art to scholarship on environmental justice and adrienne maree brown's emergent strategy.

 ENGL 580 Facilitated Writing Community23613Special Topic Description: Use guided writing exercises to draft your master's project, thesis, or written graduate-level exams.
 Opportunities for informal and supportive peer feedback.
 Open to any grad student in any program.